BibliothecaDAO/RealmsWorld/apps/docs/frontend/index.md

 ## Enviroment Variables

-Depending on which environemnt you want to run, either copy the values from `.env.goerli` or `.env.mainnet` into your `.env` file.
+Depending on which environment you want to run, either copy the values from `.env.goerli` or `.env.mainnet` into your `.env` file.

 ## Indexers